Stable and Steerable Sparse Autoencoders with Weight Regularization: Language Model Experiments

 \subsection{Regularization improves steering and strengthens the auto-interp--steering link}

+For TopK SAEs at $k{=}40$, L2 weight regularization increased steering success under our sampling protocol.
+We independently sampled 300 alive features from each SAE, drawn from alive pools of 16{,}384 features for the unregularized model and 1{,}699 features for the L2-regularized model, and steered each feature against 3 prompts.
+All 300 unregularized features received valid auto-interpretability explanations (900 samples), compared with 185/300 L2 features (555 samples).
+Conditional on valid explanations, sample-level success rates (judge score $\ge 4$) rose from 6.3\% (57/900) to 13.0\% (72/555) with L2 ($\chi^2 = 17.92$, $p < 10^{-4}$).
+Thus, the steering improvement should be read as conditional on the explained surviving features; the 115 invalid L2 explanations are themselves informative, indicating a weakly structured tier of alive but hard-to-explain features.
+Conditional on a valid explanation, the auto-interpretability score distribution is preserved across conditions (Figure~\ref{fig:lm_steering_success}B).

-L2 weight regularization improved steering success as sample-level success rates (judge score $\ge 4$) increased from 6.3\% (57/900) to 13.0\% (72/555; $\chi^2 = 17.92$, $p < 0.0001$).
-Strikingly, the relationship between auto-interpretability and steering success also strengthens under regularization.
+The relationship between auto-interpretability and steering success also strengthens with regularization.
 The Spearman correlation between auto-interpretability score and per-feature steering success is weak without regularization ($r = 0.060$, $p = 0.075$) but becomes significant with L2 regularization ($r = 0.144$, $p = 7 \times 10^{-4}$).
+The corresponding slope of success probability against auto-interpretability score increases from $0.11$ (SE $0.06$) without regularization to $0.40$ (SE $0.12$) with L2, a significant change ($Z = 2.21$, $p = 0.027$), indicating that auto-interpretability becomes a meaningfully stronger predictor of steering success under regularization.
 The distribution of auto-interpretability scores themselves remains similar across conditions (Figure~\ref{fig:lm_steering_success}), suggesting that regularization does not simply improve interpretability scores but instead better aligns what a feature \emph{means} with what it \emph{does}.